 The platform should deliver a great learning experience.
 You should include multiple content types like audio, text, documents, and more.
 Other features to look for include the ability to create quizzes and send completion certificates, a forum where students can engage with each other, and “drip” courses, which are sent out to students over time.

-Choose an online course platform that integrates well with other solutions.
+Choose a platform that integrates well with other solutions.
 You’re going to want to make sure your online course can work with other tools like email marketing services, analytics solutions and more.

 Check for popular integrations with tools like Mailchimp, Google Analytics, WordPress, and more.
 For example, if you started a blog and are selling online courses with WordPress, you need to choose a platform that can easily be integrated into your current website.